queryluke/masseffect-5e/static/data/class_features/omni-shield.md

 id: omni-shield
 name: Omni-Shield
 ---
-Starting at the {{ level }} level, you've mastered the omni-shield.
+Starting at {{ level }} level, you've mastered the omni-shield.
 As a bonus action, create a large kinetic shield out of your omni-tool that lasts one minute.
 You can end Omni-shield at any point as a free action.

 While Omni-Shield is deployed, you gain the following: